Matriculation Status and Change of Major

 Full-time day students in all programs must successfully complete COL101: College Seminar or equivalent.
 See Course Descriptions for a list of equivalent courses.
 Students are expected to enroll in this class in their first semester.
 Students who have taken a college seminar course are not required to enroll in an additional one, even if it is specific to their program.
 The College Seminar requirement may be waived for students who complete 12 credit hours of transferable college-level work on a college campus prior to enrolling at Suffolk County Community College.
 Students who complete at least half of their work as part-time students or full-time evening students may also waive the college seminar requirement.

 On a limited basis, students may submit substitution/waiver forms to the appropriate academic chair for their review and approval.
-These are then sent for approval to the appropriate Campus Associate Dean.
+These are then sent for approval to the appropriate Campus Associate Dean of Academic Affairs.
 Requests for substitutions will be evaluated based on the equivalence of the proposed substitution to the curriculum requirement.
-The necessary forms for requesting a waiver or substitution of a course to meet degree requirements can be obtained from the campus academic departments and/or the Campus Office of the Associate Dean for Academic Affairs.
+The necessary forms for requesting a waiver or substitution of a course to meet degree requirements can be obtained from the campus academic departments and/or the Campus Office of the Associate Dean of Academic Affairs.